 Palais Lascaris Museum in Old Nice

-The museum is in three parts.
-The temporary exhibit, the curious collection of ancient musical instruments (the 2nd largest antique musical instrument collection in France), and the opulently restored rooms with furniture and artifacts from the period.
+The Palais Lascaris Museum is in three parts: The temporary exhibit, the curious collection of ancient musical instruments (the 2nd largest collection in France), and the opulently restored rooms with furniture and artifacts from the medieval age.

-How to get there: Take the tramway to ‘Cathedrale’, then take the street on either side of the tram stop down into the Old Town until you get to the Cathedral at Place Rossetti.
-Now walk up rue Rossetti toward the Chateau, turn left on rue Droite, and you will see the museum on your left, at 15 rue Droite.
+How to get there: Take the tramway to ‘Cathédrale’, then take the street on either side of the tram stop down into the Old Town until you get to the Cathedral at Place Rossetti.
+Now walk up toward the Chateau Hill, turn left on the second street, and you will see the museum on your left, at 15 rue Droite.

 See related page on the History of Nice: 21 Fascinating Facts About Nice

 - Back up to main History and Science Museums page

 Photo Credits: Stairway by Dalbera, licensed under Creative Commons.
 Doorway by Best of Nice,